- January 5, 2018

 - Category: IT Security

 Organizations today live in a world where the threat of compromise is ever-present, ever-changing, and ever-growing.
-Never before in the history of IT has there been so much focus on the need for security – so much so, that it’s become an integral criteria when vetting, discussing, or choosing new solutions, platforms, and applications.
+Never before in the history of IT has there been so much focus on the need for security and indicators of compromise – so much so, that it’s become an integral criteria when vetting, discussing, or choosing new solutions, platforms, and applications.

 Threat actors are no longer individuals, but are thriving businesses seeking to grow their revenue each year by improving their fiendish “products” and “services”.
 In many ways, because we’re no longer fighting an opportunistic thrill-seeker, but a collective group of individuals intent on breaking in and stealing anything valuable on your network, IT needs to focus as much effort on detection of compromise as it does protection against it.